Journal of Social and Political

 ISSN 2621-5675 (Print)

 All of the submitted articles will be blind peer-reviewed to ensure the quality of the scholarly work.
-Articles submitted that has fulfilled the quality threshold of the reviewers will be published by the editors
+We adopt the double-blind peer review system (external peer review).
+Articles submitted that has fulfilled the quality threshold of the reviewers will be published by the editors.
+The final decision of an article's acceptance is determined by the peer reviewer.

 The Asian Institute of Research firmly believes on research publications that can be immediately accessed by scholars, policymakers, students, and the general public, in a matter of seconds.
 All journals under the AIOR are Open Access and free to be downloaded.